-Closest locations to a point#
+Closest locations to a point

 Here’s a PostgreSQL SQL query that returns the closest locations to a point, based on a brute-force approach where the database calculates the distance (in miles) to every single row and then sorts by that distance.

-It’s adapted from this StackOverflow answer, which helpfully points out that if you want kilometers rather than miles you can swap the 3959
+It’s adapted from this StackOverflow answer, which helpfully points out that if you want kilometers rather than miles you can swap the 3959 constant for 6371 instead.

 There are much more efficient ways to do this if you are using PostGIS, described in this Nearest-Neighbour Searching tutorial - but if you’re not using PostGIS this works pretty well.